opencv/opencv/modules/core/doc/operations_on_arrays.rst

             * **DFT_REAL_OUTPUT** performs an inverse transformation of a 1D or 2D complex array.
 The result is normally a complex array of the same size.
 However, if the source array has conjugate-complex symmetry (for example, it is a result of forward transformation with  ``DFT_COMPLEX_OUTPUT``  flag), the output is a real array.
 While the function itself does not check whether the input is symmetrical or not, you can pass the flag and then the function will assume the symmetry and produce the real output array.
 Note that when the input is packed into a real array and inverse transformation is executed, the function treats the input as a packed complex-conjugate symmetrical array.
 So, the output will also be a real array.

     :param nonzeroRows: When the parameter is not zero, the function assumes that only the first  ``nonzeroRows``  rows of the input array ( ``DFT_INVERSE``  is not set) or only the first  ``nonzeroRows``  of the output array ( ``DFT_INVERSE``  is set) contain non-zeros.
 Thus, the function can handle the rest of the rows more efficiently and save some time.
-This technique is very useful for computing array cross-correlation or convolution using DFT.
+This technique is very useful for calculating array cross-correlation or convolution using DFT.

 The function performs one of the following: